popzxc/solx_demo/README.md

 ## Comparisons

-There comparisons aren't meant to be considered proper benchmarks.
+These comparisons aren't meant to be considered proper benchmarks.
 Consider these comparisons to be "out-of-box", e.g. something user will get with default settings for both compilers.
 Do your own research, and compare compiler performance for your use case.

 Additionally, consider that `solx` is still in a pre-alpha stage and many optimizations are not implemented yet!

 In all the benchmarks, `solc` is on the left, `solx` is on the right.
-For now, we focus on legacy codegen, since `--via-ir` support in `solx` is less stable.
-For instance, `solmate` currently cannot be compiled with `--via-ir`.

 ### `solmate`, `solc` 1000000 optimizer runs, `solx` `-03`, legacy